ejreymond-christensen/Patrimoine-d-Auvergne/README.md

 ## 3rd Party Api

-I used flickr's API to ammend 10 photos of the cultural point via the info window.
+I used flickr's API to append up to 10 photos of the cultural point via the info window.